On a nonlinear partial differential algebraic system arising in technical textile industry: Analysis and numerics: Theoretical analysis

 \section{Theoretical analysis}

-In this section we derive an implicit semi-discretization for the partial differential algebraic fiber system \eqref{eq:1}.
-Following the concept of \cite{juengel:p:2001} and employing a horizontal line method (Rothe method) in time, we replace the transient problem by a sequence of elliptic systems that are handled in their weak formulation in terms of the Lagrange formalism.
-Hereby, we incorporate the algebraic constraint in the definition of the optimization domain such that we study the solvability of a constrained minimization problem.
+In this section we handle the sequence of elliptic systems in their weak formulation in terms of the Lagrange formalism.
+The constraint is incorporated in the definition of the optimization domain such that we study the solvability of a constrained minimization problem.
 In particular, we show the existence of the minimizer and of the Lagrange multiplier on each time level.
 Stability estimates on the discrete solution and the Lagrange multiplier result then in a convergence proof for the numerical scheme.